ahelme/post-workflow-manager/README.md

-# Film Post-Production Management System
+# PostFlow

 A comprehensive web application designed to streamline post-production workflow management for film schools.
-This system replaces Excel-based tracking with a modern, user-friendly interface that handles project lifecycle from initial shoot planning through final delivery.
+PostFlow replaces Excel-based tracking with a modern, user-friendly interface that handles project lifecycle from initial shoot planning through final delivery.

 ## Features